Madrone Canyon Trail

 Join us for a hike through the Madrone Canyon on the first Saturday of every month at 10:00 a.m.
 No registration required, simply show up at the trailhead at the back of the Laura Bush parking lot.
 Feel free to print, fill out and bring the waiver form with you.
 Your hike guide will point out different features of the canyon environment including vegetation, wildlife, and indigenous plants.
 The Madrone Trail is about a mile long and takes about a half hour each way to hike.
 It is hilly and requires sensible shoes.
 If you bring small children, you should be prepared to carry them through parts of it.
 During warm weather please wear a brimmed hat and bring a water bottle.
 We expect visitors to be respectful of this natural resource by obeying trail rules, posted at the trailhead.

-The Madrone Canyon has benefited from several Eagle Scout Projects through the years including Robert R. who developed the original trailhead, Bobby D. constructed the first trail path, Drew P. and Alex T. who rerouted the trail after TRI expansion, Clayton J. built a footbridge and steps to easier navigate the decent of the trail, Drake B. expanded the wildflower garden and path leading to trailhead, and Maxson B. plotted and mapped the more than 50 Madrone trees in the canyon.
+The Madrone Canyon has benefited from several Eagle Scout Projects through the years including Robert R. who developed the original trailhead, Bobby D. constructed the first trail path, Drew P. and Alex T. who rerouted the trail after TRI expansion, Clayton J. built a footbridge and steps to easier navigate the descent of the trail, Drake B. expanded the wildflower garden and path leading to trailhead, and Maxson B. plotted and mapped the more than 50 Madrone trees in the canyon.

 For more info: